Fear and Trembling: Problema II: Absolute duty to God

-Silentio asserts that knights of faith exist in pure isolation and cannot explain themselves or their actions to others.
-If a knight of faith were to express themselves in terms of the universal, this would constitute "temptation" (Anfechtung), and the individual would sin since their actions now breach or offend against universal injunctions.
-Faith is then an incommunicable paradox known only to the individual in question and to God.
+Silentio asserts that a knight of faith exists in pure isolation and cannot explain himself or his actions to others.
+If a knight of faith were to try to explain himself to others, this would be done in terms of the universal and would constitute "temptation" (Anfechtung)—a fallback to rational ethics that negates the movement of faith.
+Silentio reaffirms that faith is then an incommunicable paradox known only to the individual in question and to God.